Brazil confirms first coronavirus case in Latin America: source

 BRASILIA (Reuters) - A Brazilian government test has confirmed the first case of a fast-spreading new coronavirus in Latin America, a source said on Wednesday, after a Sao Paulo hospital flagged the possible infection of a 61-year-old who had visited Italy.

+The diagnosis comes during Brazil’s carnival holiday, a peak time for domestic travel when millions of revelers throng major cities for boisterous street celebrations.

 Brazil’s Health Ministry declined to comment on the result of the test ahead of a news conference at 11 a.m. local time (1400 GMT).
-The person familiar with the matter spoke on the condition of anonymity because the results were not yet public.
+The person familiar with the matter spoke on condition of anonymity because the results were not yet public.

-The ministry said in a statement on Tuesday evening that it was looking into the case of a Sao Paulo resident who had traveled to Lombardy, in northern Italy, from Feb.
+The ministry said in a statement on Tuesday evening it was looking into the case of a Sao Paulo resident who had traveled to Lombardy, in northern Italy, from Feb.
 9 to Feb.
 21 and had symptoms compatible with the disease.

+Italy has been most heavily affected by the outbreak in Europe, with more than 350 cases reported and 11 deaths.

 The Albert Einstein Hospital said in a statement that the man tested positive to a PCR real time test on Monday and it notified Sao Paulo state’s epidemiological agency on Tuesday.